 As previously mentioned, the NCRWMO is not a regulatory entity, however, due to the importance of effective regulatory controls and corresponding regulatory enforcement, the NCRWMO is committed to supporting their member communities in efforts to enforce regulatory controls.
-Supporting efforts have been identified and captured in the policy and regulation table in Appendix A.
+Supporting efforts have been identified and captured in the policy and regulation table.